zgabievi/laravel-bogpayment/README.md

 #### Step #3

-On this step bank will provide details of the payment
+On this step bank will provide details of the payment.

+This process is called **RegisterPayment**.

 ```php
 use Zorb\BOGPayment\BOGPayment;